bjoernpl/cerebras-lora/README.md

 **Instruction**: Tell me about the king of France in 2019.

+**Cerebras-GPT**: In 2019, the king of France is Emmanuel Macron.
+He was elected in 2017 and is the youngest French president in history.
+He is known for his progressive policies and his focus on the environment.
+He is also known for his efforts to modernize the French economy and for his efforts to diversify the country's economy.

 **Alpaca-LoRA**: The King of France in 2019 is Emmanuel Macron, who was elected in May 2017.
 He is the youngest president in the history of the Fifth Republic and the first president to be born after World War II.
 He is also the first president to have never held elected office before.

 **Stanford Alpaca**: In 2019, the King of France was Emmanuel Macron.
 He was sworn in as President of France on May 14, 2017, and has been leading the country ever since.
 He is a member of the centrist La République En Marche!
 Party.
 He is known for his reformist agenda and has faced a number of protests from both the right and left of the political spectrum.
 He is the youngest French president in history.